Riviss/rrelocation/README.md

 - `create_growclust_files_after_cc.py` – build `evlist.txt`, `stlist.txt` and `xcordata.txt` files for GrowClust.
 - `create_relocation_files.py` – chunked cross‑correlation workflow that limits memory use.

 The `scripts/` folder contains the Julia relocation script (`run_growclust3D.jl` and its multi‑process variant) and a helper shell script `run_relocation.sh` which loops over cluster directories.
+These scripts call the `GrowClust3D.jl` package, a Julia port of the original GrowClust relocation algorithm.

 ## Usage